 The Assembly continues to set the direction for California's state budget, just as it has for over a decade.
-Partnership with the Senate and the executive branch has been key to sustaining the last decade's Era of Responsible Budgeting in California.

 Majority Control of the Budget.
 In 2010, voters approved Proposition 25 to give control of the state budget to the majority in the Legislature.
 Since then, on-time, balanced budgets have become the norm.